TranNhatTan14/Obsidian/Knowledge/Language/Vocabulary.md

 - Is the apartment on the right yours
 - The iconic Eiffel Tower is made of wrought iron 8,046 tons of it, to be exact
 - Frogs can change tack mid-jump to catch their prey
+- After a fight, the couple decided to hit the brake (a device use to stop something) on their relationship rather than break (destroy or separate) up altogether
 -
 # Agility